 St John’s students are fortunate in having many alumni contacts available to them who are happy to provide advice about the early stages of professional practice.
 The Directors of Studies in Law often arrange these contacts.

 What we look for in prospective students

-It will help you to place your academic study of Law in its social and intellectual context if you are generally well-informed about historical, literary and political events.
 We do not expect you to have undertaken any legal work-experience before you apply, but you should be able to demonstrate an understanding about the role of law and the legal system in society and a real interest in legal issues.
+In this regard, it may be helpful to make an effort to stay informed of current legal and political developments in the UK and elsewhere.
+This is not because we require to have an established knowledge base on such matters, nor that we will seek to test for this in the admissions process.
+The value of doing so, rather, lies in you helping to understand whether Law, and the kinds of issue we discuss within it, are where your intellectual interests lie and in helping you to find ways to demonstrate this.
 We are interested in your extra-curricular activities (whether music, sport, debating or any other interest) as evidence of your general potential for organization, commitment and enthusiasm, but our primary concern is your intellectual ability and personal motivation for reading Law.

 Non-standard examination systems are no barrier